yegor256/texsc/README.md

 $ gem install texsc
 ```

-Then, you ust run it like this for your LaTeX files:
+Then, you just run it like this for your LaTeX files:

 ```bash
 $ texsc article.tex